kodavatiSrikar/Personality-of-Head-Motion/README.md

 # A Personality-Labeled Semantic Dataset from Facial Expressions, Gaze, and Head Movement Cues

 # Overview
 The software takes as input pre-extracted facial Action Units (AUs), eye gaze directions, and head rotation parameters and trains a deep neural network with attention and convolutional layers to predict Five-Factor personality trait labels.
-It supports retraining with updated annotations and includes correlation analysis of feature contributions
+It supports retraining with updated annotations and includes correlation analysis of feature contributions.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing.
 The dataset can be generated using two models provided in the project.